-People are polite, the city is clean, personal safety is not a concern and getting around on the metro is so easy.
-When it is all too much you can easily escape the human crush in the many peaceful parks, shrines and temples.
-There is a lot to love about Tokyo.
+There is a lot to love about Tokyo, one of the world’s largest cities.
+The people are polite, the city is clean, personal safety is not a concern and getting around on the metro is simple.
+When it is all too much you can easily escape the human crush in the peaceful parks, shrines and temples scattered through the city.

 It would take months to sample all of the things to do in Tokyo with kids.
-We visited in January after a ski trip to Myoko and a few days in Kyoto and thoroughly enjoyed four action-packed days in Tokyo.
-We focused on exploring the urban jungle but had we visited outside of winter we would have gone for a hike in the nearby mountain areas.
+This time we visited in January after a ski trip to Myoko and a few days in Kyoto and thoroughly enjoyed four action-packed days in Tokyo.
+We focused on exploring the urban jungle and found many inexpensive, family friendly things to do on a budget.

 We may receive a small compensation (at no additional cost to you) if you make a purchase after clicking the links in this post.
 Find more info in our disclaimer.

 Cities in general are expensive, Tokyo especially so, and on this trip we were on a tight budget.
 It was the first of 30 countries we explored on our family gap year so we were being very frugal with our money and looked for free or inexpensive things to do.

 A great place to look for discount tickets in Tokyo is Klook.
 We regularly book tickets on line with Klook as they offer a huge range of activities in Asia, often with great discounts.
 Click here for activities and latest prices in Tokyo.

 Here are some of our favourite things to do on a budget when visiting Tokyo with kids.

 The Shibuya crossing is one of the busiest pedestrian crossings in the world and recognisable from several movies shot in Tokyo.
 Every few minutes the pedestrian lights go green and hundreds of people simultaneously swarm towards the middle of the intersection from 5 corners.

 People are heading in every possible direction.
 The simple aim is to get to the other side without bumping into someone heading the other way.